Guest Blogger Sarah takes on skepticism:

 In fact, it is a passion of ours to educate consumers to ask the right questions, get meaningful answers, and put an end to “greenwashing.”
 What is greenwashing?
 This is when companies use misleading, irrelevant, often fraudulent words and logos to misdirect the consumer enough to believe a product supports the healthy lifestyle they are committed to.
 An all too common example is the shampoo plastered with the words: “Made with organic aloe and herbal extracts.”
 This does not tell the whole story of what endocrine disruptors, neurotoxins, carcinogens, and other harmful artificial fragrances are also included with the “natural” or “organic” contributions.

 If you eat organic, shouldn’t you sleep organic?
-By changing your family’s mattresses to a product made with third-party certified raw materials, in a GOTS-certified organic factory and finally GREENGUARD certified to the most stringent standards, you have immediately improved one-third of your lives.
+By changing your family’s mattresses to a product made with third-party certified raw materials, in an Eco Factory and GREENGUARD certified to the most stringent standards, you have immediately improved one-third of your lives.
 It’s that easy!”